SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tools.md

 * The decomposition scheme (additive, multiplicative).

-The ‘ESS Guidelines on Seasonal Adjustment’ (2015), recommend that this exercise should be per-formed and documented for the most important series to be adjusted at least once a year.
+The ‘ESS Guidelines on Seasonal Adjustment’ (2015), recommend that this exercise should be performed and documented for the most important series to be adjusted at least once a year.
 The following functionalities are available from the Tools menu:

 * [**Container**](#container) – includes several tools for displaying data in a time domain;